wblabio/wgact/src/readme.txt

 == Changelog ==

 = 1.10.1 =

+* New: Added a debug test to see if the server can reach the outside world with a wp_remote_get() request
 [//]: # fs_premium_only_begin
 * Tweak: Fire the Facebook CAPI event even when order goes into status on-hold.
 Otherwise FB complains because of delayed reporting.
 * Tweak: Added more Facebook CAPI visitor identifiers